New World wine: Australia

 Vine cuttings from South Africa were brought on the First Fleet (1788), and though the settlers took time to adapt to the new conditions, wine exports began in 1822.
 As mentioned above, by the 1880s Australian wines were winning prizes in Europe.
 Phylloxera struck in eastern winegrowing regions from the 1870s, leading to the destruction of many vineyards.
 With South Australia free from Phylloxera it contains some of the oldest continuously harvested vineyards on earth.

 Penfolds Grange and others led the revival of interest in table wines, which culminated in 2000, when Australia sold more wine to the United Kingdom than did France.

 While some Australian wines, their Chardonnays in particular, have previously been criticized for being over-oaked and over-ripe, Australian winemaking is now some of the most sophisticated in the world, with vineyards increasingly planted in cooler climates, such as Pinot noir in Tasmania, and unoaked wines becoming popular.
 Several regional specialities have emerged, notably Shiraz in the Barossa Valley, Cabernet Sauvignon in Coonawarra, Riesling in the Eden Valley and Clare Valley, and Hunter Valley Sémillon.
 Rutherglen Muscats are perhaps the finest fortified wines of the New World.

+Brazil

+Brazil is the third-largest producer of wine in Latin America, behind Argentina and Chile.
+Better-quality wines (vinho fino) are produced from the European grapevine.
+In 2003, only some 5000 ha were planted with such vines.